gbif/ipt/IPT2ApplyingLicense.wiki.md

 ### How To Manually Apply a License

-Resource metadata can be populated automatically from an EML or Dublin Core metadata document during resource creation.
+Resource metadata can be populated automatically from an EML metadata document during resource creation.
 Licenses supplied in the EML document are interpretable provided they are supplied in a machine readable format.

 To supply a license in EML in a machine readable format, use the `<ulink>` element inside `<intellectualRights><para>`.
 Be aware that documents complying with the GBIF Metadata Profile must use the latest version of the schema (v1.1) for this to be valid XML.